fredgrott/GWSAndroidGradle/README.md

 people's lives for start-ups.
 Quality Java Software Engineer begets quality GUI-intensive mobile applications.

-Only funded start-ups and no recruiters(No recruiters, PLEASE!)
+Only FUNDED start-ups and no recruiters(No recruiters, PLEASE!)

 ### Repos